A Doll for Christmas

-Her mother told her that what we give to others comes back to us, but she couldn't part with her doll, could she?
+Her mother said what we give away comes back to us, but must she part with her doll?

 Give up my doll?
 Never!
 How could my mother ask such a thing?
 But as I clutched my doll to me up in my room, I guessed I did know.
 Although I’d begged and begged for the doll the Christmas before, I only really played with her for a week or so.